-- Schedule an interview with a full-time faculty member from the Center for Excellence in World Arts program at Dallas Int’l.
+- Schedule an interview with faculty from the Center for Excellence in World Arts.

 The faculty adviser will evaluate all transcripts and syllabi (supplied upon request by the adviser) to determine if courses taken elsewhere satisfy the learning outcomes for the four MA core requirements.
 Before the student begins the coursework in Phase 1 of the program, the adviser will inform the student of any deficiencies that need to be completed before taking the Qualifying Exam and beginning Phase 2 of the program.